ultimateownsz/PySeas/README.md

 ## License

 This project is licensed under the terms of the **[AGPL-3.0 License](/LICENSE)**.

+### Why we chose AGPL

+We aim to create a game that is not only fun but also like we mentioned before open source and community-driven.
+Here's why we chose the **AGPL-3.0 License** for our project:

+1. **Focus on Local Gameplay First**
+   Our primary goal is to create a fully functional local game that anyone can play.
+This our starting point, ensuring a solid foundation before we expand the game further.

+2. **Future Multiplayer Features**
+   Once the local gameplay is polished, we plan to introduce multiplayer functionality.
+This will include the ability to host your own game servers, opening up more possibilities for collaborative and competitive gameplay.

+3. **Modding Capabilities / Expansions**
+   We want PySeas to be mod-friendly, allowing players and developers to customize and expand the game to suit their preferences.
+This flexibility ensures that the game evolves trough community contributions.

+4. **Why AGPL?**
+   - The AGPL ensures that the code remains accessible to everyone, even when the game is modified or hosted on private servers.
+   - Any changes made to the game whether as forks or additions must be shared under the same license, making them available to anyone who wants to contribute.
+   - By using AGPL, we protect the game's openness and ensure that it stays true to the vision of collaborative, community-driven project.

+In short, the AGPL aligns perfectly with our commitments to openness, community collaboration, and the long-term growth of PySeas as both game and an opensource project.

 ## Relevant Links
 - [Project Task List](https://github.com/users/ultimateownsz/projects/15)